Macedopy/Environment_website/README.md

 A seção "sobre" tem como objetivo mostrar ao usuário o objetivo da empresa e como ela atua.

 ### [![Generic badge](https://img.shields.io/badge/-English-blue.svg)](https://shields.io/)
-The "about" section aims to show the user the purpose of the company and how it operates.
+The "about us" section aims to show the user the purpose of the company and how it operates.

 <div>
   <a href="https://giphy.com/channel/Brumacedo">